Secret Love (Bee Gees song)

 "Secret Love" is a song by musical group the Bee Gees.
-It was released as the lead single from their 19th studio album, High Civilization (1991), on 18 February 1991.
+It was released as the lead single from their 19th studio album, High Civilization (1991), on 18 February 1991 by Warner Bros.
+Records.
 It is an up-tempo song with a Supremes style similar to the 1986 Diana Ross hit "Chain Reaction", which was also written by the Bee Gees.
 The single reached the top 10 in several European countries but was not released as a single in the United States.